Other Accessibility Information

 There are also induction loops available in the Box Office and our Customer Services desk by block 101.
 Hearing aids need to be switched to the T position in order to receive the signal.

-The Arena welcomes assistance dogs.
-They can either accompany you into the auditorium or venue staff will willingly look after your dog whilst you enjoy the event.
+The dog can either accompany you into the auditorium or venue staff will willingly look after your dog whilst you enjoy the event.
 We can provide a water bowl and blanket for your dog if required.

 For your safety, and for those around you, we do not allow people using crutches and/or walking aids onto a standing floor.
 This is because, even though your friends around you could help to look after you, crowd movement on the floor is unpredictable.
 If you have booked a standing ticket we will always endeavour to find you an accessible position within the Arena so that you can still come to the concert.
 Please contact our Accessibility Team to discuss your requirements.